miltiadiss/CEID_NY232-Software-Engineering/README.md

 Νew authors can also have the opportunity to publish their eBooks and become known to the readers of the community.

-_Software Engineering Project 2023-2024 of Computer Engineering and Informatics Department, University of Patras_
+This project is part of **Software Engineering** compulsory course in Computer Engineering & Informatics Department of University of Patras for Spring Semester 2024 (Semester 8).